-Lara holds or participates in exploration projects targeting copper, gold, iron, potash, phosphate, vanadium, titanium, graphite and coal, with exploration mostly funded through joint venture partnerships and strategic alliances.
-Lara currently holds seven projects in Brazil, five of which are funded by partnerships.
-The Peru portfolio comprises ten projects, two of which are fully funded by partners, with two others in a co-funding joint venture.
-The Company also has two coal projects in Colombia and a phosphate project in Chile funded by alliance agreements.
+Lara currently holds or participates in exploration projects targeting copper, gold, iron, potash, phosphate, vanadium, titanium, graphite and coal, with exploration mostly funded through joint venture partnerships and strategic alliances.
+Seven of the projects are in Brazil, with five funded by partnerships.
+The Peru portfolio has been reduced to five projects, three of which are fully funded by partners, with one other in a co-funding joint venture.
+The Company also has two coal projects in Colombia and a phosphate project in Chile funded by alliance agreements with Kiwanda.